Vanguard FDIC insured

 Supplemental Insurance at Vanguard

-Vanguard does have an auxiliary insurance policy through Lloyd’s of London and London Company Insurers.
-It adds a second layer of protection to a brokerage account if, and only if, SIPC protection is exhausted.
+Vanguard has an additional insurance policy through Lloyd’s of London and London Company Insurers.
+It offers another layer of security for brokerage accounts if, and only if, the standard SIPC coverage is not enough.

-Going back to our example, the $100,000 of account value that is unprotected now should be protected by the supplemental insurance policy, assuming the aggregate limit is not exhausted.
-After that point, there are no guarantees.
+Returning to our earlier example, the $100,000 of account value that was not covered by SIPC should be protected by this additional policy, provided that the overall limit hasn’t been reached.
+Beyond that, there are no further guarantees.

 Find a Financial Advisor